Program

 Modeling the Disposition of Oligonucleotide Therapeutics (ASOs and GalNAc-siRNA) in Preclinical Species and Humans — Rodrigo Cristofoletti (University of Florida)

-Navigating complexity: Opportunities and challenges in translational oncolytic virus modeling — Zinnia Para-Guillen (BioInvent/Univ Navarra)
+Navigating complexity: Opportunities and challenges in translational oncolytic virus modeling — Zinnia Parra-Guillen (BioInvent/Univ Navarra)

 A translational mechanistic-QSP framework for predicting protein expression with mRNA therapeutics and vaccines — Rajat Desikan (GSK)